psycopg/psycopg2/doc/src/connection.rst

         Roll back to the start of any pending transaction.
 Closing a connection without committing the changes first will cause an implicit rollback to be performed.

+        .. versionchanged:: 2.5 if the connection is used in a ``with`` statement, the method is automatically called if an exception is raised in the ``with`` block.

     .. method:: close()